openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 ******************************

-You can format text and add images inside an open response assessment prompt the same way you would for an HTML component.
+You can format text and add images inside an open response assessment prompt the same way you would for a Text component.
 For more information, see :ref:`The Visual Editor`.

 To add :ref:`prompts<PA Prompts>`, or questions, to your ORA assignment,